 The maximum amount of cover you can apply for is \$50,000 per month.
+You will not be able to increase cover if you are not 'at work' on the date of your application.

 1 Not required within the first 120 days of commencing employment with a Queensland Government employer or 'default employer'.